yeweiy/learngit/readme.txt

-Git is a version control stytem.
+Git is distributed a version control stytem.
 Git is free software.